wkambale/wkambale/README.md

 A mobile application to monitor environmental degradation and restoration using image processing.

-## Software Development (Web & Mobile)
-- Building RestFul APIs for Python (Flask & Django), developing and maintaining databases, hosting and maintaining application code in different hosting platforms (AWS & GCP).

-- Using third-party APIs, plugins, SDK, and widgets in development.

-- Mobile Applications with Flutter

-- Cloud hosting, SSL installation and domain name routing, email configurations and configuring cloud apps, and using CDNs

-## Start-Ups
+## Speaker Profile
-I run a few start-ups in an attempt to invoke my entrepreuenrial skills and the desire to put forth solutions that can help make the world a better place.
+I run a few start-ups in an attempt to invoke my entrepreneurial skills and the desire to put forth solutions that can help make the world a better place.

 1. [The Kreativ Duuka](https://kreativduuka.com/)